leitmedium/hetzner-bootstrap/README.md

 2. run the command provided by your setup.sh

 If you are unsure what your current install command is, see install-command.txt

+License

+This software is published under the MIT License.
+See LICENSE for details.